Curriculum Vitae

 • Six Freshman Seminars (e.g. Running for Congress, Frederick Douglass and Susan B. Anthony, W.E.B.
 DuBois= The Souls of Black Folk, Frederick Douglass’ Life, Reading Local Newspapers)

-• Director of Seventeen Honors Theses
+• Directed 20 Honors Theses

 • Taught courses in Italy, England, France, Kenya